-- b. for patients who have a risk of receiving a clinically significant investigation resultG, have a system in place to track results when they are not received when expected; - c. review investigation results and consultation reports in a timely mannerG; - d. arrange and notify the patient of any necessary follow-up care; - e. document all contacts with the patient, including failed attempts to notify them about follow-up care, in accordance with the Patient Record Content standard of practice; - f. directly provide or arrange for continuous after-hours care through an appropriate healthcare provider(s) and/or serviceG with capacity to assess and triage care needs; - g. ensure handover of relevant patient informationG to the after-hours healthcare provider(s) or service when the patient's need for after-hours care is reasonably foreseeableG; - h. ensure patients are provided with information on how to access care after hours; and - i. if using a recorded message to direct patients to a healthcare provider or service, have evidence of an agreementG with the identified healthcare provider or service. - 2.
-A regulated member who participates in a team-based careG environment must assure processes and procedures are in place that ensure safe care of patients, including: - a. a process for team-based review of investigation results and consultation reports; - b. a process for the timely sharing of patient health information with other providers to support quality patient care; and - c. clear processes within the team for timely follow up care. - 3.
-A regulated member, including those involved in a team-based careG environment, who copies another healthcare provider (e.g., when requesting an investigation, providing treatment requiring follow-up, etc.) remains responsible for any necessary follow-up care unless the healthcare provider/team to whom the copy is directed formally agrees to accept responsibility for follow-up care.
+- 1. A regulated member whose practice includes established physician-patient relationshipsi must: - a. have a system in place to: - i. review test results and consultation reports in a timely manner; - ii. arrange any necessary follow-up care; - iii. notify a patient of any necessary follow-up care; and - iv. document all contacts with a patient, including failed attempts to notify a patient about follow-up care; - b. directly provide or arrange for continuous after-hours care to be provided through an appropriate healthcare provider(s) and/or service with capacity to assess and triage care needs; - ensure handover of relevant patient information to the after-hours healthcare provider(s) or service when a patient's need for after-hours care is reasonably foreseeable; - d. inform patients how to access the after-hours care; - e. if using a recorded message to direct patients to a healthcare provider or service such as, but not limited to, Health Link, an emergency service or after-hours medical clinic, have evidence of an agreement with the identified healthcare provider or service; and - f. notwithstanding clause (1)(e), immediately refer a patient with an emergent or life-threatening condition to an appropriate emergency service if unable to render care.